AdrianaPineda/online-learning/README.md

 ## Webpack

 WP es un Module Bundler for Modern JS Applications, es decir un empaquetador de módulos para el desarrollo de aplicaciones modernas en JavaScript.

 In a regular JS app we have tons of files in different formats.
 Webpack transforms these files into files the browser can understand.
+For example, from sass to css.
+For example, from modern js to js the browser can understand.
+It includes a list of rules to transform what developers code and understand to what the browser understands.

 Webpack starts from one JS per page and from there it starts importing all modules from our app.